-At Kesteven & Grantham Girls' School, we pride ourselves on the rounded and accomplished young women that graduate each year.
+At Kesteven & Grantham Girls' School, we pride ourselves on the confident, well-educated and accomplished young women that graduate each year.
 We have a consistent record of academic excellence at the highest levels achieved in an environment that encourages our pupils to grow and mature into capable, confident adults.
 Ofsted themselves recognised this approach in our 2011 Outstanding inspection, saying "[KGGS] produces successful, mature and confident young women who are well equipped to succeed in the next stages of their education and lives."

-This approach is the core of our ethos: to foster self-esteem, independence and initiative, integrity and concern for others.
+This approach is the core of our ethos: to foster self-esteem, independence, and initiative, integrity and concern for others.
 We aim to provide an environment that allows every student to fully develop her intellectual and personal qualities and to acquire the knowledge, skills, confidence and flexibility to play an active, responsible part in a changing world.

-We are a selective academy in Lincolnshire, bordering or in close proximity to the counties of Nottinghamshire, Leicestershire and Rutland.
-We have provided a first class education to local girls for over a century, opening in 1910 to a cohort of only 102.
-We deliver a traditional approach to education, focussed on classroom learning and self-directed study, encouraging and enabling our students to achieve their full potential.
+We are a selective academy in Lincolnshire, bordering the counties of Nottinghamshire, Leicestershire and Rutland.
+We have provided a first class education to local girls for over a century, opening in 1910.
+We deliver a traditional approach to education, focused on classroom learning and self-directed study, encouraging and enabling our students to achieve their full potential.
 Our House system encourages girls to work with each other and develop their leadership and co-operation.
 Our excellent House Pantomime, House Choir and House Dance competitions all highlight how impressive our students are: wholly self-organised, highly motivated, respectful and respected.

 This breadth of life experience is the finest gift we have to offer your daughter, and we are privileged to be in a position to do so.
-If you have any questions or require further information do not hesitate to contact us here at school.
-We do offer places throughout the year, when they become available and when it is appropriate to do so.
+If you have any questions or require further information please do not hesitate to contact ushere at school.